Why use Photogrammetry for Surveying and Mapping?

 - Dense point cloud;

-When one gets the 3D model, all the necessary analysis and calculations can be performed at a click.
+With the processing complete, all the necessary analysis and calculations can be performed.

 Photogrammetry has experienced a significant evolution since its inception.
-Today it is a multi-functional process that is ideal for any application requiring high-resolution imagery of the utmost quality.
+Today it is a multi-functional process that is ideal for any application requiring high-resolution imagery.

-As we are specializing on the object reconstruction for the surveying industry, it is enough to have a most commonly used at least 12 MP camera, use 90-degree camera angulation and single grid track.
+As we are specializing on the scene reconstruction for the surveying industry, it is enough to have at least 12 MP camera, use 90-degree camera angle (downwards) and single grid track.
 In this way, you will save time and won’t harm the quality of the object reconstruction in a 3D mode.

 Photogrammetry is an accurate and economical solution.
 The drone market has a vast array of entry-level budget models that easily incorporate photogrammetry processes and provide high-resolution images for all manner of interests.

 Photogrammetry is incredibly affordable.
-Conversely, a high-quality professional drone can be had for under along €800 with a performance camera costing €400 and below.
-Pixprocessing prime 3D modeling pack that lets you create realistic highly detailed 3D models is only for 171 Eur/month.
+Conversely, a high-quality drone can be had for under along €800 with a good camera costing €400 and below.
+Pixpro lets you create realistic highly detailed 3D models.

-Photogrammetry is technology that has existed for decades but has only become readily accessible to regular citizens.
+Photogrammetry has existed for decades but has only become readily accessible to regular citizens.
 In contemporary times, the robust availability of photogrammetry has been heavily reliant upon the evolving drone market, featuring an array of professional and entry-level models that easily incorporate high-powered cameras for photogrammetry projects.

 Completely versatile, and the optimal choice of those seeking a means to achieve surveying and mapping data, photogrammetric software is an integral part of daily lives of surveying industry.